Tullverket

 For road transport, it will be possible to digitally present goods at customs offices from 1 March 2024.
 It will also be possible to submit a digital I2 message.
 However, during a transition period the practical procedure will consist of the driver submitting a manual presentation in the form of the single administrative document (SAD) on paper, which fulfils the data requirements for presentation notification of goods.

-At unattended border crossings, it will also be possible to submit both a digital presentation notification as of 1 March 2024 or a digital I2 message.
-During a transition period, Customs will accept the e-mail notification made one hour before the border crossing as a condition for route and time exemptions (operating authorisation).
-From January 2025, the customs declaration will be activated via a digital I2-message at the time of arrival.
-From January 2025, a digital presentation notification will also be required.
+At unmanned border crossings, it will also be possible to submit both a digital presentation notification as of 1 March 2024 or a digital I2 message.
+During a transition period, Swedish Customs will accept the e-mail notification made one hour before the border crossing as a condition for route and time exemptions (operating authorisation).
+Submitting a digital notification of arrival of goods and activating the customs declaration with a digital I2 message will be required.
+More information about the introduction of this requirement will be provided presently.
 Notification via e-mail will still be required as a condition for an operation authorisation.

 Temporary handling will be replaced by digitalised border crossing when this is introduced on the basis of the joint EU project (EU Smart Border) that the European Commission intends to include in the Multi-Annual Strategic Plan (MASP).